Haroonkhan525/FunctionFlow-MALAPI-Sequencer/README.md

 **Here's how it works:**

-Feed it dynamic execution data: Provide FunTrack output or similar dynamic execution traces as input.
+Feed it dynamic execution data: Provide binary execution flow output or similar dynamic execution traces as input.
 Extract and sequence MALAPIs: The tool carefully analyzes function calls, identifying malicious API calls (MALAPIs) and sequencing them within each function.
 Deliver actionable insights: View the extracted sequences in a clear format, like this: sub_7FF7173B2484::kernel32_LoadLibraryExW,kernel32_GetProcAddress